Introduction

 Design for Automation

-Build workflows that can scale efficiently.
+Build workflows that scale without chaos.

 Leverage AI Strategically